-You will be met on arrival and transferred to your hotel.
-The Shangri La is a comfortable 4 star hotel situated near the British Embassy.
+You will be met on arrival at the airport and transferred to your hotel.
 You may choose to eat here tonight or venture out into Thamel with its many bars and restaurants.

-Overnight: Shangri La Hotel, Kathmandu
+Overnight: Hotel Shanker or Similar, Kathmandu

 Day 3: Fly to Paro, 2,200m/7,218ft.
 Sightseeing or warm up walk.